abhinit75/abhinit75/README.md

 What I'm Up To:

-🌱 I am a TPM Intern at UserVitals and currenly shipping out core features on the SAAS platform.
-I am currently learning Redwood JS, MERN and Machine Learning using AWS.
+🌱 I am a Software Engineering Intern @VTS - working in the PropTech sector.

 👯 I’m looking to collaborate with other content creators, entrepreneurs and investors!